vminvsky/personal-website/_pages/about.md

 I'm interested in applying and studying ML models to better understand society and individuals.

-I am a PhD student in CS at Princeton working with Arvind Narayanan and Matt Salganik supported by the Gordon Wu Fellowship.
-Prior to coming here I sepnt a few years working with Robert West and [dlab](https://dlab.epfl.ch/) at EPFL.
+I am a PhD student in CS at Princeton working with Arvind Narayanan, Matt Salganik, and Tom Griffiths supported by the Gordon Wu Fellowship.
+Prior to coming here I spent a few years working with Robert West and [dlab](https://dlab.epfl.ch/) at EPFL.

 Additionally, I spent 6 months at the Max Planck Institute in [Saarbrücken](https://en.wikipedia.org/wiki/Scheidt_(Saarbr%C3%BCcken)) analyzing internet bytes with Anja Feldmann and Ingmar Weber.